War in Ukraine. Putin prepares commemorative military parade. NATO reacts - 04/10/2022

 It should not be forgotten that Putin justified the invasion of Ukraine as a legitimate act of defense by Russians against the ongoing “Nazi holocaust”.
 The separatists from the Dobass region, in Putin’s speech, would be being decimated by the Ukrainian Nazi militias.
 For Putin, Ukrainians are all Russians.

-On such a national date, – it should be noted -, the achievement of the annexation of Crimea in 2014 was already included, as extra and long ago.
+On such a national date, – it should be noted -, the achievement of the annexation of Crimea in 2014 was already included – as an extra and some time ago.

 Under the reformulated Russian plan, General Aleksander Dvornikov, — 60 years old and head of war actions in Syria from September 2015 to June 2016 —, assumed sole command of the forces in Ukraine last Thursday.
 His goal is to command the “final attack” for the definitive conquest of the Donbass region.